karlek/worc/README.md

 Worc
 ====

-Worc is a tribute to an old World of Warcraft movie called ["World of roguecraft"](http://www.roguecraft.com/episode1.html).
+Worc is named after an old World of Warcraft movie called ["World of roguecraft"](http://www.roguecraft.com/episode1.html).
 Worc is a roguelike engine for golang.

 API documentation